What is the main source of law authorising this entity form?

 Are there any additional formal requirements required for the transfer of ownership (notary, approvals, stamping, filings, corporate records)?

-Yes.
-The president of the Board of Directors must give notice of the service of the notice referred to above to the rest of the members of the Board of Directors and record said transfer in the share register book.
+Yes, the president of the Board of Directors must give notice of the transfer to the rest of the members of the Board of Directors and record said transfer in the share register book.

 Are there any applicable stamp duties imposed when transferring ownership interests?